oven-sh/bun/docs/guides/http/fetch-unix.md

 ---
-name: Send an HTTP request over a unix domain socket with fetch
+name: fetch with unix domain sockets in Bun
 ---

 In Bun, the `unix` option in `fetch()` lets you send HTTP requests over a [unix domain socket](https://en.wikipedia.org/wiki/Unix_domain_socket).